-Once the rice is tender, take the skillet off the heat then stir in 1 cup Mexican cheese blend.
+Once the rice is tender, take the skillet off the heat then stir in shredded Mexican blend cheese.
 Sprinkle another cup of the cheese blend on top then place the lid back on top and let sit and melt for 5 minutes.

-Last step: scoop onto plates, top with chopped cilantro, green onions, or avocados, and devour!
+Last step: scoop onto plates, top with chopped cilantro, green onions, or avocados, then devour!
 I hope you love this yummy, warming, EASY skillet supper recipe – enjoy!

 Cheesy Chicken Burrito Skillet

-Cheesy Chicken Burrito Skillet is the gluten-free version of a cheesy, stuffed burrito.
+Cheesy Chicken Burrito Skillet is the tortilla-less version of a cheesy, stuffed burrito.
 Add everything into a skillet then simmer - so easy!